T R I P T I

 "Excuse me" I said firmly.

-He turned around, and wow, okay, he was handsome.
-Sharp jawline, confident eyes, and a smirk that screamed trouble.
+He turned around and wow, okay, he is handsome.
+Sharp jawline, confident eyes and a smirk that screamed trouble.

-"Yes, pretty?" he asked, one brow arched, his tone dripping with amusement.
+"Yes, pretty?" he asked with one brow arched.

-A few snickers went around the room.
-His friends were watching now, and so was Arushi, wide-eyed, whispering, 'Tripti, what are you doing?'
+A few laughs went around the room.
+His friends were watching now and so was Arushi, wide-eyed, whispering, 'Tripti, what are you doing?'

-That's when I realized everyone's attention was on me even the guy I'd bumped into earlier was staring from across the room.
+That's when I realized everyone's attention was on me ,even the guy I bumped into earlier was staring at me from across the room.

 "I'm forgiving you because you're pretty and new" he said in a mock-gentle tone.
 "Otherwise, watch your mouth before you speak to me"